vaibhavmaloo03/cse15l-lab-reports/Lab2.md

 ![image](2.png)

 ## Part 2: Bugs from lab 3
 One of the bugs I found in Lab 3 was while testing the `testReverseInPlace()` method of the class `ArrayExamples`.
+The test passed when all elements of the array were the same.

 ![image](3.png)